shrushtinasre03/social-media-sentiment-analysis/reports/README.md

-#Reports
-This folder contains weekly reports and documentation.
+This folder contains weekly reports, metrics, and final documentation.